iorchard/burrito/README_offline.rst

 Burrito Offline Installation
 ================================

+Burrito is a security-hardened OpenStack on Kubernetes Platform.

 This is a guide to install Burrito in offline environment.

 Use the Burrito CD or ISO to install in offline.